[ Download Application Form (PDF, 237KB) ]

-The Malaysian Society of Anaesthesiologists (MSA) Research Fund is valued up to RM10, 000 per year.
+The K Inbasegaran Research Fund is valued up to RM20,000 per year.
 The purpose of this fund is to support partially or fully one or more research projects in the study of anaesthesia, intensive care medicine, pain medicine and related sciences and branches of medicine.
 This fund is available for application annually from the 1st of June till 30th of September.
 Approval for the funds will be made known to applicants by November.
 Administration of this fund is executed by MSA Research Committee.

-- Investigator(s) is/are an Ordinary Member(s) of MSA of minimum 2 years who are in good standing with the society.
+- Investigator(s) is/are an Life or Ordinary Member(s) in good standing of the MSA for a minimum of two years.

 - ONE Principal Investigator is allowed an application for ONE research project annually.